 - Daily calcium supplements.
 Multivitamins with calcium may not protect bone health.
 You may need 1,600 to 2,000 IU vitamin D and 1,600 mg calcium daily.
 Take a calcium supplement at least 2 hours after your multivitamin.

 - Vitamin B-12 supplements.
-Doctors advise vitamin B-12 supplements for all people who have had weight-loss surgery to help prevent bone fractures.
+Healthcare providers advise vitamin B-12 supplements for all people who have had weight-loss surgery to help prevent bone fractures.
 You can take this by mouth several times a week.
 Or you may have B-12 injections every month.

 - Oral vitamin D supplements.
 You may need this if you have low levels.
-Your doctor may prescribe 50,000 IU of vitamin D taken by mouth once a week for 8 weeks.
+Your healthcare provider may prescribe 50,000 IU of vitamin D taken by mouth once a week for 8 weeks.
 Some people need lifelong vitamin D supplements.

 - Iron supplements.
 After gastric bypass surgery, the amount of iron in a multivitamin may not be enough to prevent anemia.
-You may need an additional 50 to 100 mg of elemental iron a day.
+You may need an additional 50 mg to 100 mg of elemental iron a day.
 Taking vitamin C will help your body absorb iron.
-Ask your doctor about the recommended dose for you.
+Ask your healthcare provider about the recommended dose for you.

-Because nutritional deficiencies can happen after this surgery, experts recommend that your blood be tested at least every 6 months for the rest of your life to ensure that you are getting the right amount of vitamins and minerals.
+Nutritional deficiencies can happen after this surgery.
+So experts recommend that your blood be tested at least every 6 months, or at the frequency advised by your surgical team.
+Regular nutritional follow-ups will need to occur for the rest of your life.
+This is to be sure that you are getting the right amount of vitamins and minerals.

-During weight-loss, you may have body aches, dry skin, mood changes, and temporary hair thinning, and feel tired and cold.
+During weight loss, you may have body aches, dry skin, mood changes, and temporary hair thinning, and feel tired and cold.
 As your weight stabilizes, these problems should go away.
-Weight loss continues for about a year, and then will stop.
-After a year, you may be able to eat more if the pouch stretches.
-You should use the first year to develop good eating and exercise habits that will keep you from regaining weight.
+Weight loss continues for about 1 year and then will stop.
+After 1 year, you may be able to eat more if the pouch stretches.
+You should use the first year to create good eating and exercise habits that will keep you from regaining weight.

 - The name of the test or procedure